How To Apply for a Business Loan in 6 Steps

 Government Lenders

 The SBA provides several programs and loans to support small business owners, accessible through banks and SBA-approved lenders.
-These loans generally require a down payment.
+These loans generally require a borrower contribution or collateral.
 The most common loan is the SBA 7(a), which offers up to $5 million.

 Online Lenders